 Rainer Maria Rilke

-I offer three different types of nature therapy and all of them include working therapeutically with nature and our own trances, attention mechanisms, emotions, thoughts, fantasies and personal stories.
+I offer two different types of nature therapy and both include working therapeutically with nature and our own trances, attention mechanisms, emotions, thoughts, fantasies and personal stories…

 1. ‘Walk and Talk Therapy’

 This involves taking the therapy session outside into nature…

 But instead of sitting opposite each other, like we do in a room, we walk together and continue the therapeutic discussion whilst on the go.
 Some people find this much more comfortable as we are not required to make eye-contact.

 There will be times – if conditions are right – when we take a seat and do more formal trance work or visualisation, much like we would in the office or online, to help you process what we’ve talked about and rehearse things going better.

 See Walk and Talk Therapy as similar to what goes on in a therapist’s office but done outside, aided by nature herself; the fresh air, natural sounds, and the benefits of physical movement.